b3tside/sshero/README.md

 <https://github.com/shadowsocks/shadowsocks-windows/wiki/Shadowsocks-Windows-%E4%BD%BF%E7%94%A8%E8%AF%B4%E6%98%8E>

-## 3. 更新
+## 3. Update

-更新 v2ray-plugin 版本，访问 <https://dashboard.heroku.com/apps> 选择部署好的app，如果VER变量为 latest。直接选择More --> Restart all dynos, 程序自动重启，可通过view Logs确认进度。（更新指定版本： Settings --> Reveal Config Varsapp -->VER，修改成需要的版本号，例如 1.2）
+To update the v2ray-plugin version, visit <https://dashboard.heroku.com/apps> to select the deployed app, if the VER variable is latest.
+Directly select More --> Restart all dynos, the program will restart automatically, and the progress can be confirmed through view Logs.
+(Update the specified version: Settings --> Reveal Config Varsapp -->VER, modify it to the required version number, such as 1.2)

-2020/03/01当前版本使用正常：
+2020/03/01 The current version is working normally:

 + shadowsocks-libev: 3.3.4+ds-2(debian apt)

 + v2ray-plugin: v1.3.0

-# 参考
+# Reference

 https://github.com/xiangrui120/v2ray-heroku-undone